Mansi242401/SQL-Ecommerce-data-analysis/product_analysis.md

 | A. pre_cross_sell     | 1830          | 1229          | 0.6716   | 652               | 652                 | 1.0000              | 33523.48 | 51.416380 | 18.318842            |
 | B. post_cross_sell    | 1975          | 1351          | 0.6841   | 671               | 701                 | 1.0447              | 36402.99 | 54.251848 | 18.431894            |

+We can see the changes in the performance post cross sell feature.
+The revenue has increased by 9% , Average Order Value increased by USD 3.00 post cross sell, Revenue per cart also increased from USD 18.32 to USD 18.43.
+Let's see what the CEO has to say about it.